 A blog with fluid-width templates stretches (or shrinks) as resolution changes.
 Columns or sidebars may lose their alignment, drop to the bottom or simply go out of sight in lower resolutions.

-If you don’t know for sure how different resolutions affect your blog, it might be a good idea to test it, especially in resolutions lower than your computer’s.
+If you don’t know for sure how different screens and resolutions affect your blog, it might be a good idea to test it, especially in resolutions lower than your computer’s.
 No, you don’t have to use different computers to do that.
 You can do it online.

 [Updated Feb 2013] Replace the old tool (no longer available) with a new one.
 Update mobile previewing to reflect changes in Blogger user interface.